MieszkoMakuch/pi-security-camera/README_TODO.md

 # Raspberry Pi Smart Security Camera
-Security camera running open-cv for object detection.
+Security camera running open-cv for object and motion detection.
 The camera will send an email with an image of any objects it detects.
 It also runs a server that provides a live video stream over the internet.

 Informations about: